⚕️ Modifier QY - Anesthesiologist Directing One Certified Registered Nurse Anesthetist

 I10Essential (primary) hypertension✅ HCC (Cardiovascular)

 * HCC Status: Hierarchical Condition Category mapping for Medicare Advantage risk adjustment.
 Diagnosis codes determine HCC status, not the modifier.
-Modifier QY has no impact on risk adjustment scores 910.
+Modifier -QY has no impact on risk adjustment scores 910.

 Supporting/Comorbid Codes (Document When Applicable)